AbyssalTheVoid/AbyssalTheVoid/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-And that is why I'm applying to CMKL University AiCE Game Engineer B.Eng program, because I truly believe that they will be able to provide me the requirements needed for me to upgrade myself and move on the the next level.
+And that is why I'm applying to CMKL University AiCE Game Engineer B.Eng program, because I truly believe that they will be able to provide me the requirements necessary for me to evolve to the **Next Tier**!